Proyecto-Noticias/Frontend/README.md

 ## Installation 🔧

-npm i
+Run npm i for install all dependencies

 ## Implementing the project 🔧

-npm run start (Port: localhost:3000)
+Run: npm run start command to star the project, It will open a new window in your browser on localhost:3000

 ## Running the tests ⚙️